Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 - Distance from airport: 1 hour

-- Beach type: Sheltered bays, crystal waters
+- Beach type: Sheltered bays, crystal waters, vibrant waterfront leisure activities and nightlife

 Agios Nikolaos